jnozzi/cocoadev.com/SiteContent/General/OutlineViewBindings.markdown

 ----
 JKP, I wound up making insane changes to my browser to get it to work with drag n drop Plus bindings, I'm trying to find the relevant bits, and familiarize myself with them as i do...
 I'll try to sketch you a plan now.

-I needed to organize a particular kind of object in the browser, so I made [[OBJClass]] and [[OBJClassController]].
+I needed to organize a particular kind of object in the browser, so I made General/OBJClass and General/OBJClassController.
-[[OBJClass]] is the object we wanted to see in the browser, and the controller is essentially a data source on steroids, with an array of [[OBJClass]] objects (what populates the browser), and an array that is populated by the Path of the selection (each entry is a child of the previous entry).
+General/OBJClass is the object we wanted to see in the browser, and the controller is essentially a data source on steroids, with an array of General/OBJClass objects (what populates the browser), and an array that is populated by the Path of the selection (each entry is a child of the previous entry).
 I do this to support dynamic movement through the hierarchy, and to make my selection available to my app as well as bindings.

-I subclassed the [[OBJClassController]], and made a [[BrowserController]].
+I subclassed the General/OBJClassController, and made a General/BrowserController.
 Now my browser controller IS the data source as well as the Browser delegate.
 The code is Neat and Tidy. this makes responding to "numberOfRowsInColumn:" and the other delegate methods easy.
-BUT... it also allows me to ignore the fact that the browser itself is not bindings compliant (because I keep track of the selection and tell the browser what to do.  my [[BrowserController]] can be completely bindings compliant, and since IT keeps track of the current selection instead of allowing the browser to do it, then we can do things like bind to its current selection.
+BUT... it also allows me to ignore the fact that the browser itself is not bindings compliant (because I keep track of the selection and tell the browser what to do.  my General/BrowserController can be completely bindings compliant, and since IT keeps track of the current selection instead of allowing the browser to do it, then we can do things like bind to its current selection.

-But you have to make an instance of it in IB...   which you can!  subClass [[NSObject]] in IB, give it a name, control click on the class and IB will let you Instantiate a controller class! don't forget to add it as the browser's delegate!
+But you have to make an instance of it in IB...   which you can!  subClass General/NSObject in IB, give it a name, control click on the class and IB will let you Instantiate a controller class! don't forget to add it as the browser's delegate!

-now you make an [[NSObjectController]] object (green box with circular arrows on it in IB) and connect its "content" outlet to the [[BrowserController]].
+now you make an General/NSObjectController object (green box with circular arrows on it in IB) and connect its "content" outlet to the General/BrowserController.

 you have to setup your Key paths, but thats it!
 Your controller is Now bindings compliant, with it you can load settings from the object selected in the browser auto-magically in multiple UI elements. and they update auto-magically too!